tiby312/broccoli-project/README.md

  consider making a tree for just groups of objects at a time i.e. you might have some dynamic objects and some static objects.
 (You can find colliding pairs between a tree and a list, or a tree and another tree).

+### Memory layout

+The tree is composed of nodes that each point to a slice of all the aabbs.
+The nodes are arranged in pre-order.
+The aabbs slices are also arranged in pre-order.

 ### Cache results

 Functions to cache colliding pairs are provieded by the [broccoli-ext](https://crates.io/crates/broccoli-ext) crate.